psamuels00/python-tutorial-bank-account/README.md

 ==============================

 This tutorial was designed for an absolute beginner to learn about programming using Python.
+In addition to teaching the basics of Python, there is a heavy emphasis on factoring and refactoring as is common in the real world.
 The first lesson starts off very simple.
 With each subsequent lesson, we add a feature or improve the code one step at a time so that by the end, we have a small Bank Account program with the following features: